Looking for a gap year job abroad?

 - Work permits: According to the site Germany-Visa you don’t need a work permit to work in Germany BUT you do need to register your stay if you’re going to spend more than 3 months in the local Residence Registration Office (Einwohnermeldeamt) or Immigration Office (Ausländerbehörde).

-- Taxation: First of all, you need to stay working in Germany more than 6 months to be eligible for taxation, having in mind that the tax year in Germany is the calendar year, so if for example you start being in Germany in October, you don’t have to worry for that year taxation, until july of the next year.
-If you plan to stay longer then we recommend you to look for official information.
+- Taxation: First of all, you need to stay working in Germany for more than 6 months to be eligible for taxation, keeping in mind that the tax year in Germany is the calendar year, so if for example, you start being in Germany in October, you don’t have to worry for that year taxation, until July of the next year.
+If you plan to stay longer then we recommend you look for official information.

-- Lifestyle: Germany is a multicultural country, you will find people from many countries there, esspecially in Berlin.
+- Lifestyle: Germany is a multicultural country, you will find people from many countries there, especially in Berlin.
 This means it’s a world of possibilities.
-However, lifestyle is focused on “work before party”, so you may find more opportunities for a night out at weekends (but this is not so different from the rest right?).
-Public transport work until 12 at night in weekdays, so going out at night start to be difficult from this part.
-Regarding food, you’ll find a lot of winnies or sausage of many types.
+However, the lifestyle is focused on “work before party”, so you may find more opportunities for a night out at weekends (but this is not so different from the rest right?).
+Public transport works until 12 at night on weekdays, so going out at night starts to be difficult from this part.
+Regarding food, you’ll find a lot of winnies or sausages of many types.
 And these are accompanied by fries in every representation imaginable.
 But since it’s a multicultural country you will also find restaurants with different styles of food like Italian, Spanish, Portuguese, Arabic and more.

 Work in Norway

-Norwegians have a good work-life balace, so they have a work shift of about 37 hours a week tops because they believe you will be more productive this way.
+Norwegians have a good work-life balance, so they have a work shift of about 37 hours a week tops because they believe you will be more productive this way.
 This way you will be able to have time to explore the country but also work without problems.
-Some other cool info about this is that lunch time is included in work shifts, and the workplaces don’t have “bossy attitudes” (in most cases) nor strict hierarchy.
+Some other cool info about this is that lunchtime is included in work shifts, and the workplaces don’t have “bossy attitudes” (in most cases) or strict hierarchy.

 - Taxation: As said before, depends on your stay there but it’s about 22 percent depending on your income.

-- Lifestyle: People in Norway are not exactly the party all days types, but they like to party on weekends.
+- Lifestyle: People in Norway are not exactly the party all-day type, but they like to party on weekends.
 Oslo is the city with more activity of this type.
-They also like to explore places during free time.
-Regarding food depending on the city you may find different things,it’s based on the raw materials founded in the wilderness, mountains and coast, but it’s quite common boiled potatoes and specially sea food, the flavors are subtle but totally delicious.
+They also like to explore places during their free time.
+Regarding food depending on the city you may find different things,it’s based on the raw materials found in the wilderness, mountains and coast, but it’s quite common to boil potatoes and especially seafood, the flavors are subtle but delicious.

 If you’re interested in more details of other places, you can always send us an email at info@jobsqd.com.